 Community based support services

-On 14 July 2013 the former Minister Macklin and former Minister Collins, announced twenty-eight organisations will provide community-based support services to people who participate in the Royal Commission.
+The Department of Social Services is funding 28 organisations to provide community-based support services to people who participate in the Royal Commission.

-These organisations will deliver services such as counselling, support and case management to individuals and their family members before, during and after their interaction with the Royal Commission.
-The services will complement existing supports provided by the Royal Commission and the Attorney-General's Department.
+These organisations deliver services such as counselling, support and case management to individuals and their family members before, during and after their interaction with the Royal Commission.
+The services complement existing support provided by the Royal Commission and the Attorney-General's Department.

-For more information, visit the Department of Social Services website.
+For more information, visit the Royal Commission into Institutional Responses to Child Sexual Abuse - Support Service Organisations page on the Department of Social Services website.